daviddenton/fintrospect/src/main/site/building-http-responses-footer.md

 import io.fintrospect.formats.Xml.ResponseBuilder.implicits._
 val responseViaImplicits: Future[Response] = Status.Ok(<xml>lashings and lashings of wonderful</xml>)
 ```

+These ResponseBuilders also support `AsyncStream[T]`, so you can build services which can stream responses in a typesafe way.

 ## taking advantage of auto-marshalling
 ### controlled mode